Howard Gardner's Multiple Intelligences

-Howard Gardner's multiple intelligence theories model, free multiple intelligences tests, and VAK learning styles
+Howard Gardner's multiple intelligence theories model

 The Multiple Intelligences concepts and VAK (or VARK or VACT) learning styles models offer relatively simple and accessible methods to understand and explain people's preferred ways to learn and develop.
 Occasionally well-intentioned people will write that the use of such models and tests is wrong because it 'pigeon-holes' people, and ignores the point that we are all a mixture of styles and preferences, and not just one single type, which is true.
 Please remember that over-reliance on, or extreme interpretation of, any methodology or tool can be counter-productive.